async-library/react-async/README.md

 #### `setData`

-> `function(data: any): any`
+> `function(data: any, callback?: () => void): any`

-Sets `data` to the passed value, unsets `error` and cancels any pending promise.
+Function that sets `data` to the passed value, unsets `error` and cancels any pending promise.
+Takes an optional callback which is invoked after the state update is completed.
 Returns the data to enable chaining.

 #### `setError`

-> `function(error: Error): Error`
+> `function(error: Error, callback?: () => void): Error`

-Sets `error` to the passed value and cancels any pending promise.
+Function that sets `error` to the passed value and cancels any pending promise.
+Takes an optional callback which is invoked after the state update is completed.
 Returns the error to enable chaining.

 ## Helper components